nicolelucas03/nicolelucas03/README.md

 I'm **Nicole Lucas**, a software engineer passionate about building impactful web applications and solving real-world problems through technology.
 I recently graduated from **Washington University in St. Louis**, where I majored in **Computer Science** and minored in **Human-Computer Interaction**.

 💻 **What I Do**
-- I specialize in developing user-friendly and accessible web applications.
+- I specialize in developing user-friendly and accessible front-end applications.
 - I enjoy tackling challenging problems and designing solutions that make a difference.

 🚀 **What Drives Me**